decentralized-identity/jsonld-document-loader/README.md

 It's your responsibility to sanitize and validate data before handling it or passing it to other internal software...

-If you are unfamilar with the concept of input validation... please don't use this software until you have read [Input Validation Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Input_Validation_Cheat_Sheet.html).
+If you are unfamilar with the concept of input validation... please don't use this software until you have read the [OWASP Input Validation Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Input_Validation_Cheat_Sheet.html).

 ```ts
 import {